gazorby/fish-abbreviation-tips/README.md

 Just use your shell normally and enjoy abbreviations tips!

-### Adding new abbreviations
+### Adding / removing abbreviations
-Tips are updated at every shell startup (see [behind the scenes](#-behind-the-scenes)), so closing and repoening your shell is enough to get tips updated.
-But you can also invoke `abbr_tips_update` to manually update tips.
+The plugin automatically track changes when adding/removing abbreviations using `abbr` command (see [behind the scenes](#-behind-the-scenes)), so you won't see tips anymore for an abbreviation that has been erased, and you will get new ones for newly added abbreviations

 ## 🛠 Configuration